 • Kidneys – filters the blood and excretes toxins in urine

-• Lungs – vaporous toxins are expelled through respiration, coughing & sneezing
+• Lungs – vaporous toxins are expelled through respiration, coughing and sneezing

 The following methods will increase your ability to detoxify and are easily incorporate throughout the months of spring:

 – Drink 1-2 litres of filtered water daily and regular green vegetable juices.

 This is essential in providing a medium for toxins to be carried out of the body.
 The lower the water content of the body, the greater the proportion of toxins being reabsorbed.

-Choosing alkaline forming foods and keeping acidic foods such as pickles, vinegar wine & fruit juice to a minimum can improve pH balance efficiency of detoxification processes.
+Choosing alkaline forming foods and keeping acidic foods such as pickles, vinegar wine and fruit juice to a minimum can improve pH balance efficiency of detoxification processes.

 Seasonal local, organic produce where possible optimises antioxidant status and reduces pesticide consumption.

-Plenty of fibre from raw vegetables, pulses, nuts and seeds to help to carry toxins out of the body by promoting regular bowel movements.
+Plenty of fibre from raw vegetables, pulses, nuts and seeds to help carry toxins out of the body by promoting regular bowel movements.

 Protein & sulphur-rich foods including garlic, onions, cabbage, brussel sprouts, cauliflower, broccoli contain amino acids (methionine, cysteine and taurine) that are particularly important for the liver’s detoxification pathways.

-In order to detoxify xenobiotics and free radicals that cause cellular damage, the body needs enzymes, vitamins, minerals, amino acids & antioxidants.
+In order to detoxify xenobiotics and free radicals that cause cellular damage, the body needs enzymes, vitamins, minerals, amino acids and antioxidants.